geometalab/GhostAR/README.md

 Everything below is problematic for Vuforia to recognise especially from distance.

-When you've filled your database with the images you want Vuforia to recognise, you can click on the "Download Database (All)" button on the top right and select Unity as your development platform.
+When you've filled your database with the images you want Vuforia to recognise, you can click on the _Download Database (All)_ button on the top right and select Unity as your development platform.
 Opening the downloaded file will import the images into your Unity Project.

-If you only want certain pictures from the database, you can also just check the box on the left of these pictures and click on the "Download Database" button.
+If you only want certain pictures from the database, you can also just check the box on the left of these pictures and click on the _Download Database_ button.

 ## Create an Image Target in Unity

-To create a new image target in Unity, you have to go to "GameObject -> Vuforia -> Image".
+To create a new image target in Unity, you have to go to _GameObject_ -> _Vuforia_ -> _Image_.
 You should now a see a new Object in your Unity scene.
 On your right you should see that the Inspector openend the ImageTarget.